 Part of the largest ski domain in the world, Courchevel is as diverse as the huge ski domain it sits within and prices can change by up to 50% from one resort to the next.
 From glamorous Courchevel 1850 with its chic boutiques and Michelin-starred restaurants to rustic Courchevel Village, each of the villages has a unique atmosphere, allure and property scene.
-We’ve helped hundreds of people buy ski chalets, apartments, second homes and investment properties in Courchevel using our unbeatable knowledge of the different ski resorts.
-Discover our handpicked selection of properties for sale in Courchevel.
+We’ve helped hundreds of clients buy ski chalets, apartments, second homes and investment properties in Courchevel using our unbeatable knowledge of the different ski resorts.
+Discover our handpicked selection of ski properties for sale in Courchevel.

 Buying a Property in Courchevel with Alice Autran Garcia, Athena Advisers.

 If in the summer, the high society anchors in St Tropez, it’s in the Courchevel valley that they clink their champagne glasses in the winter.
 Charming, sophisticated, and above all, perfect for alpine sports, this valley of four completely different resorts, brings together the perfect conditions for skiing and all sorts of fun.
 It’s no wonder that there is so much interest from people looking for properties for sale in Courchevel.